 I always feel very dehydrated on planes so I drink as much water as I can.
 I don’t rely on the little water the flight attendants bring as it is not very much.
 I ask for 2 cups of water whenever the flight attendants bring drinks and I make sure to ask for some water when getting up for bathroom breaks.

 I also bring my own water on the flight for times when the flight attendants are seated such as takeoff and landing.
-Either buy a bottle of water at the airport before your flight or bring an empty reusable bottle with you and fill it up before you board.
-You can even bring your own bottle of water through security as long as it is frozen solid.
+Either buy a bottle of water after airport security before your flight or bring an empty reusable bottle with you and fill it up at a drinking fountain before you board.
+You can even bring bottles of water through security as long as the water is completely frozen solid.

 Consider avoiding or limiting caffeine and alcoholic drinks as they dehydrate you.

 In addition to being dehydrated, my skin and lips feel very dry when I fly.
-I always bring lip balm with me as well as moisturizer/lotion for my hands.
+I always bring lip balm with me as well as a small moisturizer/lotion for my hands.

 7) Watch out for DVT